Jonny-Ringo/HyperGram/Legacynet-Version/README.md

 ### Fallback Strategy (Deferred)

-`hybridCrypto` module has fallback methods but they are **optional** for this sprint.
-GraphQL is the authoritative source.
+`hybridCrypto` module has fallback methods to sign for the key but this may be implemented in the enar future.
+GraphQL is the fastest source typically.

 ### Requirements

 Recipients must have:
 - ✅ At least one signed transaction on Arweave (to establish public key on-chain)
-- ❌ Cannot add users who have never signed a transaction
+- ❌ Cannot add users who have never signed a transaction - Also want to create an "onboarding" where they sign one transaction making them forever able to chat whit anyone.

 ---